sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ---

-### 🔴 SECTION 1: Ransom Note Analysis
+### 🔴 CHAPTER 1: Ransom Note Analysis

-#### Q1 - Threat Actor
+---

+#### FLAG 1: THREAT ACTOR `[MODERATE]`

-**Objective:** Identify the ransomware group from the ransom note.
+Identify the ransomware group responsible from the ransom note.

+`T1486 Data Encrypted` `DeviceFileEvents` `Ransom Note Analysis`

 **Why It Matters:** Akira is a RaaS operation known for double extortion - encrypting files while threatening to publish stolen data.

-`T1486 Data Encrypted` `DeviceFileEvents` `Ransom Note Analysis`

 ```kql
 // Find the ransom note - answers to Q1, Q2, Q3 and Q4 are inside the file